 Chef Gary Jones, culinary dietary specialist, Walt Disney Parks & Resorts – Jones has been an integral part of the Food & Beverage Operations team for 24 years.
 Initiatives focus on providing healthy options, expanding menu offerings for children, and developing new ideas for guests’ special dietary needs.

-Chef Roland Muller, chef du cuisine, Walt Disney World Product Development - A native of the Alsace region of France, Muller began his cooking career at age 14, classically training in France.
+Chef Roland Muller, chef de cuisine Food & Beverage Product Development, Walt Disney Parks and Resorts – A native of the Alsace region of France, Muller began his cooking career at age 14, classically training in France.
 He moved to California to be part of, he says, “the American food revolution” and also to learn English.
 Muller worked at Disneyland Paris before coming to Walt Disney World Resort in 1997.
-Today he’s chef du cuisine for Walt Disney World Food & Beverage Product Development.
+Today he’s chef de cuisine for Walt Disney World Food & Beverage Product Development.

 Chef Brian Piasecki, chef de cuisine California Grill – Toledo, Ohio, native Piasecki says he always felt at home in the kitchen, and did most of his training at Disney’s apprenticeship program, working in some of the top Walt Disney World kitchens.
 Today he’s chef de cuisine at the award-winning California Grill at Disney’s Contemporary Resort.